-- Because this appeal, and the appeal on the neighbouring site, Estuary View, raised issues and concerned policies common to both, they were conjoined.
+- Because this appeal, and the appeal1 on the neighbouring site, Golden Leas, raised issues and concerned policies common to both, they were conjoined.
 While a single Hearing was held, and a single site visit made, each appeal has been considered on its own merits, and against its particular circumstances. - 3.
-The initial application was to remove conditions 2, 3, and 4 across the whole site.
-Before the Council determined it, the application was amended to vary condition 2 to permit permanent, year-round residential use of 20no. caravans (age restricted to occupiers over 55) as identified by drawing no. 4348-510 (The remainder of the site to continue in use for the stationing of caravans as holiday accommodation and for a maximum 10-month period each year). - 4.
-The implications of the operative part of the planning permission and the potential for conflict with the omission or variation of this condition were discussed at the opening of the Hearing.
-The 2012 permission which the appellant seeks to vary here, restricts occupancy to 10 months in a year.
-This 2012 permission was in effect a variation of the original permission NK/8/57/82 which granted development for 'use as caravan camp' with a restriction on use to 8 months in a year.
-It is on these bases that I have considered the appeal. - 5.
+The implications of the operative part of the planning permission and the potential for conflict with the omission or variation of these conditions were discussed at the opening of the Hearing.
+The 2012 permission2 which the appellant seeks to vary here, restricts occupancy to 10 months in a year.
+This 2012 permission was in effect a variation of the original permission NK/8/53/116A which granted development for 'use of land as caravan and chalet site' with a restriction on use to 8 months in a year.
+It is on this basis that I have considered the appeal. - 4.
 On opening the Hearing, the acceptability of the Council's late documents and plans, referenced at the end of this decision letter were reviewed.
 The appellant did not object to their inclusion.
 I saw no risk of prejudice in accepting them.
 They have therefore formed part of the appeal.
-During the Hearing, both parties referred to documents either published, or on public file with the Council, already familiar to them, as listed at the end of this decision.
+During the Hearing, both parties referred to documents either published or on public file with the Council, already familiar to them, as listed at the end of this decision.
 As these were not in the appeal, I accepted them after the Hearing.